owl-stars/cssowl/README.md

 Cssowl's mixins and example doc comments parsed and rendered using [Styledocco](http://jacobrask.github.io/styledocco/) and are included in the `docs` subdirectory.

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests and examples for any new or changed functionality.
+Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
 Copyright (c) We Just Do Stuff, Kim & Pollak GbR under the [MIT licenses](https://github.com/owl-stars/cssowl/blob/master/LICENSE)